sailpoint-oss/golang-sdk/api_v3/docs/AccessProfilesAPI.md

 [[Back to README]](../README.md)

-## GetAccessProfileEntitlements
+## List Access Profile's Entitlements

 > []Entitlement GetAccessProfileEntitlements(ctx, id).Limit(limit).Offset(offset).Count(count).Filters(filters).Sorters(sorters).Execute()

-List Access Profile's Entitlements
+This API lists the Entitlements associated with a given Access Profile

+A token with API, ORG_ADMIN, SOURCE_ADMIN, or SOURCE_SUBADMIN authority is required to invoke this API.
+In addition, a token with SOURCE_SUBADMIN authority must have access to the Source associated with the given Access Profile

 ### Example